 One or both characters may make a reappearance in upcoming films, but for now, their destinies are an enigma.

-5. Why is Rey so powerful in the Force?
+5. Why is Rey So Powerful in the Force?

 Recall the original trilogy, where we see Luke Skywalker gradually increase in power as a Jedi throughout the films.
-In his debut in episode 4, Luke, despite his vast potential, could barely even feel the Force, and certainly wasn't ready for lightsaber combat.
+In his debut in Episode 4, despite his vast potential, Luke could barely even feel the Force, and certainly wasn't ready for lightsaber combat.

-Yet when Rey debuts, she is able to mind-trick First Order troops and even win her climatic lightsaber duel (admittedly with some help).
+Yet when Rey enters, she is able to mind-trick First Order troops and even win her climatic lightsaber duel (admittedly with some help).
 And she hasn't even been trained yet!
 Upcoming movies with surely answer our questions, but currently we know very little about the origins of her abilities.
 Several fans believe they stem from her lineage; could she be a child of Han and Leia, or perhaps Luke?
 Only time will tell.

 Bonus: What Happened to Jar Jar?